 A digital detox

-One recent weekend, after drinking alcohol for the first time in two months (I had to give it up because GF broke my liver), I slipped into a particularly dark hole.
-Desperate to get out of this dangerous headspace, I got in my car and drove to the nearest coast.
+One weekend after drinking alcohol for the first time in two months (I had to give it up because glandular fever broke my liver), I slipped into a particularly dark hole.
+Desperate to get out of this headspace, I got in my car and drove to the nearest coast.
 I went for a long walk and sat looking out at the sea where, thankfully, there was no phone signal.
 I breathed for the first time in months and took in my surroundings.

 After balling my eyes out for far too long, I realised that I had to make a big change.
 Social media wasn’t the main reason for my upset, but it was certainly compounding it.
 This cycle of self-degradation had to stop.
 Because I had so much to be happy about.
 But I was burying all that happiness underneath this burden of social media pressure and distortion.